babelouest/ulfius/API.md

 int ulfius_start_secure_framework(struct _u_instance * u_instance, const char * key_pem, const char * cert_pem);
 ```

 In your program where you want to start the web server, simply execute the function `ulfius_start_framework(struct _u_instance * u_instance)` for a non-secure http connection or `ulfius_start_secure_framework(struct _u_instance * u_instance, const char * key_pem, const char * cert_pem)` for a secure https connection, using a valid private key and a valid corresponding server certificate, see openssl documentation for certificate generation.
 Those function accept the previously declared `instance` as first parameter.
 You can reuse the same callback function as much as you want for different endpoints.
-On success, these functions returns `U_OK`, otherwise an error code.
+On success, these functions returns `U_CALLBACK_CONTINUE` or `U_CALLBACK_COMPLETE`, otherwise an error code.

 #### Stop webservice